mbzadegan/ArchLinux-DragonflyBSD-Qemu/DragonflyBSD.md

-# Configuring DragonFlyBSD and Installing CWM
+# Configuring DragonFlyBSD and Installing the Calm Window Manager (CWM)

 This guide walks you through configuring DragonFlyBSD and installing the Calm Window Manager (CWM).